 “The whole model hinges on excellent assessment, a rock-solid confidence that the student has mastered the student-learning outcomes,” the memo says.
 “If we know with certainty that they have, we should no longer care if they raced through the course or took 18 months, or if they worked on their courses with the support of a local church organization or community center or on their own.
 The game-changing idea here is that when we have assessment right, we should not care how a student achieves learning.
 We can blow up the delivery models and be free to try anything that shows itself to work.

-This tells me that Southern New Hampshire president Paul J. LeBlanc is ready, and by writing his “thinking paper” readying his team, for a deep strategic conversation about not only the vision of the institution, but its mission and value proposition as well.
+This tells me that Southern New Hampshire president Paul J. LeBlanc is ready, and by writing his “thinking paper” readying his team, for a deep strategic conversation about not only the vision of the institution but its mission and value proposition as well.

 As Perry’s article points out, LeBlanc is not alone.
-Western Governors University, or Carnegie Mellon’s Open Learning Initiative, or Peer2Peer University offer competency-based assessment.
+Western Governors University or Carnegie Mellon’s Open Learning Initiative, or Peer2Peer University offer a competency-based assessment.
 But LeBlanc is talking about wholesale transformation, not new institutions designed with competency assessment as a competitive differentiator or experiments as an offshoot to a traditional institution.
 He is talking about this model applying to any and all courses, disrupting teaching models, administrative calendars, social relationships and affiliations, and of course, at big sports schools, the foundation of athletics and how you attract and retain talent in an institution you can test out of at your own pace.
-This strategy is not just about academics and learning, it has far reaching implications.
+This strategy is not just about academics and learning, it has far-reaching implications.

-Regardless of the details that emerge and the pace of adoption, LeBlanc offers a very strong example of strategic thinking and good model for other education leaders to follow in preparing their institutions for change.
+Regardless of the details that emerge and the pace of adoption, LeBlanc offers a very strong example of strategic thinking and a good model for other education leaders to follow in preparing their institutions for change.
 Change in higher education can often be thwarted or delayed by an institution’s bureaucracy.
 Leaders need to cut through traditional approaches to planning and change in order to align their institution’s change management cycle with those of the students and communities they serve.
 People may debate LeBlanc’s position, but they should applaud his willingness to lead the strategic dialog.